ardok/ardok.github.io/sudoku/README.md

 * ub-lazy-src

 This one is too simple, basically just moving `data-ub-lazy-src` into `src` attribute.
 Could actually remove this, but will leave this here for now.

+Testing
+---
+No unit testing, as stated in "Wishlist" section.

+I've only tested on:
+* iOS 8 simulator (iPhone + iPad).
+* Physical (Android) Nexus 5 device (5.0.1) using Chrome Beta and Chrome.
+* Latest Safari, Firefox, and Chrome on MacOS (10.10.1).

 Extras
 ---